-After a few years of (almost) business-as-usual, eCommerce is now entering an exciting era.
+What are the top 8 eCommerce trends for 2020?
+After a few years of (almost) business-as-usual, eCommerce is now entering a new exciting era.
 New game-changing technologies are setting new trends and offering new business opportunities.
 In order to take advantage of those opportunities you must be aware of what is coming.

 Let’s see what will take center stage in 2020!
 Here is a list of eCommerce trends and eCommerce marketing for 2020.